jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <h3>SEO</h3>

 Search Engine Optimization.
 SEO is for making your website pop-up in search results as high as possible.
 It’s probably an even more advanced growth strategy than running ads, as you need to actively invest in it, and effects are not immediate.
 I may write a separate post or series of posts about SEO in the future.
 [Google Search Central](https://developers.google.com/search/docs) is the bible of SEO.
 For a more general guide check [Moz’s SEO guide](https://moz.com/beginners-guide-to-seo).

+<h3>Promotions</h3>

+People love promotions.
+If you offer 50% discount for 1 week you can sell more during that week than over entire year.

+You have to be careful though, and always considering the cost of promotions.
+If you run large scale promotion it can kill your profits.
+People who would buy your product anyway will buy it at discount, and instead of profit from selling more you may end up losing more money.

+<h3>Referral Program</h3>

+Incentivizing users to refer your product to friends might be effective if incentives are attractive enough.
+You can offer monetary rewards, additional product features or some internal loyalty points.

+For exmaple, Discover offer $50 for every friend you invite to start account with them.
+Your friend also gets $50.
+Thus, cost of acquiring customer is $100!
+Make sure to run analysis before running such referral programs as they can be exploited, and very costly.

 <h3>Growth Hacks</h3>